-Line 2: Enter contributions that were used to generate an Income Tax Education Credit, that are included in line 1.
+Line 2: Enter charitable contributions that were used to generate an Income Tax Education Credit, that are included in line 1, from Form 6310, line 5.
 Line 2 should not exceed \$9,800,000.

-Line 6: Enter the taxpayer's Alaska excess contribution carryover from prior years from line 6 of Form 6385 Tax Attribute Carryovers.
+Line 6: Enter the taxpayer's Alaska excess contribution carryover from prior years from line 18 of Form 6385 Tax Attribute Carryovers.
+Enter as a positive number.